 Brainstorming to assess organizational strengths, weaknesses, opportunities, and threats (SWOT)

 The Lean East team was recently hired to facilitate several meetings for mid-large size organizations seeking managerial input to their strategic planning process.
-We conducted SWOT (strengths, weaknesses, opportunities, and threats) Analysis sessions with these teams to discover how the leaders perceived the organization’s strengths, weaknesses, opportunities and threats.
-We will share the process and agenda we used for this informative brainstorming technique to help you plan your own session.
+In short, we conducted SWOT Analysis sessions with these teams.
+As a result, we discovered how the leaders perceived the organization’s strengths, weaknesses, opportunities, and threats.
+We will share the process and the agenda we used for this informative brainstorming technique, therefore helping you plan your own session.

-SWOT is an acronym for strengths, weaknesses, opportunities, and threats and can be used to study a person, product, service, team, or organization.
-SWOT analysis considers both internal and external factors; strengths and weaknesses consider the factors inside of the organization, while opportunities and threats focus on business and market factors external to the organization.
-The results of a SWOT analysis can lead to the identification of strategic priorities.
+SWOT is an acronym for strengths, weaknesses, opportunities, and threats.
+It can be used to study a person, product, service, team, or organization.
+SWOT analysis considers both internal and external factors.
+For example, strengths and weaknesses consider the factors that are inside of the organization.
+On the other hand, opportunities and threats focus on business and market factors external to the organization.
+Overall, the results of a SWOT analysis lead to the identification of strategic priorities.
 In order the achieve your goals, these priorities must be undertaken.

 Suggested pre-session preparation

-All attendees should understand the purpose of the SWOT and prepare in advance for the session.
-It is helpful for attendees to consider their own list of strengths, weaknesses, opportunities, and threats before the meeting.
-Leaders may want to query their staff for thoughts or ask customers to provide input.
-Remember to explain that strengths and weaknesses are internal to the organization while opportunities and threats are external factors.
+Most importantly, attendees should understand the purpose of the SWOT and prepare in advance for the session.
+It’s helpful for attendees to consider their own list of strengths, weaknesses, opportunities, and threats before the meeting.
+Similarly, leaders may want to query their staff for thoughts or ask customers to provide input.
+Remember to explain that strengths and weaknesses are internal to the organization, while opportunities and threats are external factors.

 For every strength, weakness, opportunity, or threat you identify, imagine a little person on your shoulder asking, “How do you know?”
-The most important preparation may be looking for the confirming (or disconfirming) data that supports your position in advance of the meeting.
+Most importantly, you should be looking to confirm (or disconfirm) the data that supports your position in advance of the meeting.
 For example, if you believe an organizational strength is that “the marketing team is very skilled and experienced,” ask “How do you know?”
 What evidence or proof is there that this is true?
 What data backs up this claim?
-This preparation will make for a much more productive and enlightening session.
+This preparation will make for a very productive and also enlightening session.

 A suggested schedule for the SWOT session